Alfresco/docs-alfresco/process-services/latest/support/index.md

 Choose a combination of products to build your own Supported Stack.
 If anything is unclear then please contact our Support team - submit a case via [Hyland Community]({% link support/latest/contact.md %}).

+> **Note:** To get the latest security fixes and updates for the Alfresco integrations and applications listed below, use the latest Service Pack for the listed product version.
+See the Alfresco Software Downloads page in [Hyland Community](https://community.hyland.com/customer-portal/downloads/alfresco){:target="_blank"} for the latest Service Pack versions.

 {% capture twenty-four-two %}

 | Version | Notes |